15 calm steps to deal with rude coworkers

 In conclusion, the study proves that rudeness at work leads to lower productivity levels, frequent loss of employees, and hindered customer experience and team collaboration.

 That makes answering how to deal with mean coworkers so crucial.
 Here are my recommended six ways to approach such situations:

-The first thing you should try is to emotionally and psychologically distance yourself from your rude coworker.
-Please do not give them the satisfaction of seeing you down.
+The first thing you should try is to emotionally distance yourself from your rude coworker.
+Do not give them the satisfaction of seeing you down!

 Above all, do not take their rudeness personally.

 More often than not, it will have nothing to do with you.
 It is, in fact, your colleague who is unable to find healthy ways of dealing with their own stress and anxiety.

 Therefore, they resort to the only thing they know – taking it out on others.
 This is textbook bully behavior.